AppleBoiy/AppleBoiy/README.md

 - Python enthusiast
 - Proficient in unit testing, ensuring code quality
 - Experienced with Git version control
-- LeetCode problem solver, always up for a coding challenge
+- Problem solver, always up for a coding challenge
 - Passionate about teaching, coaching, and learning

 ### 📬 How to Reach Me